DHTMLX/docs-todolist/docs/api/rest_api/routes/DELETE routes/Delete_projects.md

 ### Description

-@short:Returns an empty promise object in case a project is successfully removed.
+@short:Returns an empty promise object in case a project is successfully removed

 The route handles the DELETE request made to the **'/projects{id}'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **delete-project** operation (see [**delete-project**](api/methods/deleteproject_method.md)).